tsolucio/coreBOSBlog/pages/01.blog/sendquestion/item.md

 !!
 What are context variables?

 Context variables are the variables that can hold different values in different environments.
 In coreBOS, you can load results depending on the context set by the end-user.
-In our use scenario isn't the end-user who will decide the value of the context but rather the workflow language.
+In our use scenario, it isn't the end-user who will decide the value of the context but rather the workflow language.
 What do we mean by that?

 Last time, using Reports, we created a scheduled workflow that looped through all the shop records and found the correspondent report.
 This implementation comes at the cost of creating as many reports as you have existing shops.